FedorIvanov37/sv-terminal/README.md

 ## Release info

 * New features
-  * Secret fields can be hidden in logs and transaction constructor
+  * Hiding of secrets in logs and transaction constructor
   * Transactions repeat loop
-  * Main Window search line
+  * Main Window search line, key sequence
   * Spec Window search / goto line, key sequence
   * Pydantic native data validation

 * Updates
-  * User doc update: main settings, the specification, files format, and many other things are reflected in the document
+  * User doc update: the specification, files format, and many other things are reflected in the document
   * Default message corrected according to mandatory changes 23Q4
   * Lines wrap on log display
+  * Checkboxes and Tag Length cascading in the Spec Window

 * Fixed
   * All problems around old JSON files incompatibility